bhavayaggwal/Movie-Recommendation-System/README.md

 These numbers will act as the cordinates for us to build a vector graph for our data.
 (We will not include stop words in vectorization - i.e. a,in,as,to,is, etc.)

-These graph will be in a 5000 dimensional space with each movie having its own dimensional vector.
+This graph will be in a 5000 dimensional space with each movie having its own dimensional vector.